autonity/docs.autonity.org/concepts/ofd/index.md

 If a validator has been jailed by AFD then all staking rewards earned by the validator in the epoch are _forfeited_ and distributed to the _reporting validator_ as described in [Accountability fault Detection (AFD), Slashing penalties](/concepts/accountability/#slashing-penalties).

-If a validator has been jailed by OFD then all staking rewards earned by the validator in the epoch are _wittheld_ and distributed to the _withheld rewards pool account_ for community funding as described in [Slashing penalties](/concepts/ofd/#slashing-penalties) on this page.
+If a validator has been jailed by OFD then all staking rewards earned by the validator in the epoch are _withheld_ and distributed to the _withheld rewards pool account_ for community funding as described in [Slashing penalties](/concepts/ofd/#slashing-penalties) on this page.

 :::